sukarix/docs/src/prologue/features.md

   routes.
 - **Event Dispatching**: Handles event management using F3 Events, allowing for flexible and decoupled event-driven architecture.
-- **Messages to chat platforms**: Sends notifications to chat platforms like Zulip and Slack using Guanguans Notify.
+- **Messages to chat platforms**: Sends notifications to Zulip chat streams using the Sukarix Notifier, which uses F3's `Web` class for HTTP requests — no external notification library required.
 - **Database Migrations**: Manages database schema changes using Phinx, ensuring smooth and controlled migrations.
 - **Debugging & Global Event Catching**: Utilizes Tracy for debugging and catching global events, providing detailed error reports and insights.